-I have three daughters, five grandchildren, and a chocolate lab.
+I have three daughters, six grandchildren, and a chocolate lab.
 Watercolor, pastel art, and fly fishing in northwest waters are my passion when I’m not repairing furniture.

 Today I feel that my greatest reward is to continue doing what I have loved for so long.